-The average bit cell length (L) is obtained from any pair of reference zero crossings (RZC) located on either side of the test zero crossing (TZC).
-A reference zero crossing is a ONE zero crossing with a least two adjacent ONE zero crossings on each side.
+The average bit cell length (I.) is obtained from any pair of reference zero crossings (RZC) located on either side of the test zero crossing (TZC).
+A reference zero crossing is a ONE zero crossing with at least two adjacent ONE zero crossings on each side.
 The bits on either side of these ONE zero crossings can be either ZEROs or ONEs.

-The RZCs shall not be more than 40 bit cells apart in order to keep the maximum error due to the rate of change below 2%.
+The RZCs shall not be more than 40 bit cells apart in order to keep the maximum error due to the rate of change below 2 %.

-The requirements for bit shift specified in 10.5 shall be met for any pattern of ZEROs and ONEs in the bit celles between TZC and RZCs.
+The requirements for bit shift specified in 10.5 shall be met for any pattern of ZEROs and ONEs in the bit cells between the TZC and the RZCs.